RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       By default (without using the Simulation settings covered elsewhere in this document) the Sun and Moon's position in the sky with time will be derived using the following settings found in both the Sun and Moon categories:

-      - Angle (Sun Angle and Moon Angle) - This controls the yaw of the sun or moon's path.
+      - Yaw (Sun Yaw and Moon Yaw) - This controls the yaw of the sun or moon's circular path.
 In other words, the direction that it will set/rise.
 It's a value in degrees, rotating the path clockwise.

-      - Inclination (Sun Inclination and Moon Inclination) - This pitches the path, so that the sun or moon's highest position in the sky will be lower, angled away from the zenith.
-It's also a value in degrees, with 0 meaning the sun/moon would go all the way to the top of the sky at midday.
+      - Pitch (Sun Pitch and Moon Pitch) - This pitches the path, so that the sun or moon's highest position in the sky will be lower, angled away from the zenith.
+It's also a value in degrees, with 0 meaning the sun/moon would go all the way to the top of the sky at its peak.

       - Vertical Offset (Sun Vertical Offset and Moon Vertical Offset) - This value can be positive or negative, to push the position of the sun or moon higher or lower, irrespective of the time.